-The Primary School Quiz and Poster Competition were again hosted by the Education Committee in January 2020.
+A virtual Primary School Quiz and our annual Art Competition were again hosted by the Education Committee in 2021.
 Both events rely in large measure on the co-operation of local national schools.
 We would like to acknowledge the efforts of all the teachers involved and we thank all the schools for participating in the competitions.

 We would like to thank the Management and staff for their assistance and help during the year.
-Kevin Murray - Chairperson